Joseph Gordon II: Early career

 Soon after graduation, Gordon was hired at the California Institute of Technology as an assistant professor and researcher.
-Gordon taught at Cal Tech from 1970 until 1975; however, this time included a brief enlistment in the United States Navy beginning in 1971.
-Upon his return to Cal Tech in 1972, Gordon was not able to fully revive the research program he began before his enlistment; however, a summer sabbatical at IBM led to an interview and a job offer.
+Gordon taught at Caltech from 1970 until 1975; however, this time included a brief enlistment in the United States Navy beginning in 1971.
+Upon his return to Caltech in 1972, Gordon was not able to fully revive the research program he began before his enlistment; however, a summer sabbatical at IBM led to an interview and a job offer.

 Time at IBM

-Gordon was initially hired in 1975 by IBM as a research staff member at their Almaden Research Center in San Jose, California, where he began his work on thin films.
-After a few years, he was promoted to his first management position at IBM; the first team he managed worked on experiments and novel methodologies in the field of interfacial electrochemistry.
+Gordon was initially hired in 1975 by IBM as a research staff member at their Almaden Research Center in San Jose, California, where he began his work on thin films.After a few years, he was promoted to his first management position at IBM; the first team he managed worked on experiments and novel methodologies in the field of interfacial electrochemistry.
 Gordon managed this team for around ten years.
+Notably, Dr. Gordan, with the help of his colleague, Jerry Swalen was able make the first use of surface plasmons to examine Langmuir films on metal surfaces.
+This technique would later get expanded allowing the investigation of the interaction between charged metal electrodes and aqueous electrolytes.

 In 1984, Gordon received the IBM Research Division Award for his help in resolving an issue with printed circuit boards IBM was producing for mainframe computers.
 Gordon also received the IBM Outstanding Technical Achievement Award for his work in interfacial electrochemistry in 1988; this is an infrequently awarded honor that requires significant external recognition for an IBM employee's work.

 In 1990, Gordon was promoted to manager of IBM's Materials Science Department.
 Although this involved more administrative duties than previous positions he held, Gordon still remained involved in research work, and kept publishing scholarly papers into the mid-1990s.
 Gordon was further promoted in 2000 to technical staff member, where he served as chief of staff to the Almaden Research Center's laboratory director.
 In both 1997 and 2004, Gordon was awarded IBM Technical Group Awards for work with water molecules and photopolymerized sol-gel, respectively.

 Beginning in 2004, Gordon was appointed to several executive-level management positions at IBM; the last position he held before leaving IBM in 2009 was Senior Manager for Materials for Advanced Technology.
 Around this time, Gordon also worked on issues surrounding lithium ion battery fires that had plagued IBM's (now Lenovo's) Think Pad laptops.